LeSpocky/libhttpserver/README.md

     curl -XGET -v http://localhost:8080/hello

-You'll notice how, on the terminal runing your server, the logs will now be printed in output for each request received.
+You'll notice how, on the terminal running your server, the logs will now be printed in output for each request received.

 You can also check this example on [github](https://github.com/etr/libhttpserver/blob/master/examples/custom_access_log.cpp).